Rock Steady

 Details

-Application of the restructured decision and evaluation model through the reconstruction of preselected or biographically sourced scenarios.
+Applying the restructured decision and evaluation model through situation reconstruction, employing either preselected or biographically sourced scenarios.

-Finetuning interactions based on social risks identified, and crafting deliberate responses aligned with objectives.
+Finetuning interactions based on social risks identified, and crafting deliberate responses aligned with goals.

 The complexity of practices gradually increases in parallel with the consolidation of the model.

 Outcome: Maintaining analytical view and stability under pressure.
-The capability to neutralize situational risks, adjust team dynamics, and decide coherently under pressure.
+The capability to neutralize situational risks, adjust team dynamics, and make coherent decisions under pressure.

 Closing Phase: